fenetikm/autoload-drupal/README.md

 This plugin is configured via the `extra` section in your `composer.json`.
 Usually you would want the `app/modules/contrib/`, `app/core/modules/` and the `app/modules/custom/` directories included.
 As Drupal can be configured in many ways, none of this is assumed and so all must be added in.

-You can also constrain which modules are added in from a directory by specifying an array of the pattern `[ "directory_to_include", [ "module1", "module2" ] ]`.
+You can also constrain which modules are added in from a directory by specifying an array that follows the pattern of `[ "directory_to_include", [ "module1", "module2" ] ]`.

 For example: